thelegendev/Nub-Bot/README.md

     7. Click `Copy Server ID` and paste it into the `guildId` variable inside the `handleCommands.js` file.
     8. Navigate to the `package.json` file and pay attention to the packages listed under `dependencies`.
-    9. Open the terminal inside [Visual Studio Code](https://code.visualstudio.com/download) and install all the packages using `npm i <package-name>`. for instance,
+    9. Open the terminal inside [Visual Studio Code](https://code.visualstudio.com/download) and install all the packages using `npm i <package-name>`.
+    For example,
     ```js
     npm i discord.js
     ```
-    10. Click the `run` button inside the terminal and type `node src/index.js` or `node .` to turn the bot online.
+    10. Open a new terminal and type `node .` or `node src/index.js` in there to turn the bot online.

 ## Contributing
 We're open to accepting contributions.
 Please refer to our [contributing guide](https://github.com/TheLegenDev/Nub-Bot/blob/main/CONTRIBUTING.md) before making one.